Is it possible to thruhike vegan?

 Although hot food adds a level of comfort to the backcountry, the weight of the pot, stove, and fuel can be shed by going stoveless.
 It’s not for everyone, but those counting ounces may consider cutting out the hot meal.
 We actually went stoveless for the 800 mile Arizona Trail and intend to hike the 1200 mile Pacific Northwest Trail stoveless this year too!

 When we got to town, we were mostly craving fresh fruits and vegetables.
 While you can usually find something (like fries) at a restaurant, the best bang for our buck was always at the grocery store.
 Even better when there’s a nearby town park to loiter in.

 If you apply veganism beyond your diet, you’ll want to pay attention to some of the gear you take into the backcountry.

 It might take a little more time and attention, but backpacking distances great and small can absolutely be done on a vegan diet.
 In fact, I’d wager that I had more nutritionally dense food and even more protein while carefully considering my vegan diet than I did on an omnivore diet while I hiked the Appalachian Trail and Pacific Crest Trail.

-Do you have a favorite vegan food on the trail that I missed?
-Let us know in the comments!We are Sean and Bekah, or BigFoot and Micro, new triple crowners and proud to have 3000 miles under our belts as vegans.
+Do you have a favorite vegan backpacking food for the trail that I missed?
+Let us know in the comments!We are Sean and Bekah, or BigFoot and Micro, new triple crowners and proud to have 4000+ miles under our belts as vegans.
 Follow along on Facebook and Instagram as we continue our plant based travel journey. 🍒🥑🥜🍄